kubernetes-sigs/sig-windows-tools/README.md

 ## Deploy

-1. Create a signed cert/key pair and store it in a Kubernetes `secret` that will be consumed by sidecar deployment
+1. Create a signed cert/key pair and store it in a Kubernetes `secret` that will be consumed lcow deployment
 ```
+kubectl apply -f ./deployment/namespace.yaml
 ./deployment/webhook-create-signed-cert.sh \
-    --service sidecar-injector-webhook-svc \
+    --service lcow-injector-webhook-svc \
-    --secret sidecar-injector-webhook-certs \
+    --secret lcow-injector-webhook-certs \
-    --namespace default
+    --namespace injector
 ```

 2. Patch the `MutatingWebhookConfiguration` by set `caBundle` with correct value from Kubernetes cluster